orlo-veln/sec-tools/README.md

 ## The Tools
 ### Lumos.py
 I've always heard the word Python floating around.
 I've even joked about it in the comedy fiction books I've produced in the past.
 So, I wanted to learn to read and understand Python.
 After messing around with some crude beginner scripts, I wanted to create a tool that took a logfile and measured the current threat level based on the number of failed login attempts.
 I called this number 'The number of zombies knocking on the windows.'
-Caude helped me create this script which was absolutely exhilerating.
+Claude helped me create this script which was absolutely exhilarating.
 While this is very basic, it was my first real Python script and hence I have a soft spot for it.
 ### Netcheck.sh
 As a natural progression from lumos, I wanted a tool that checked the network in real time rather than relying on a log tool.
-It was almost like Lumos check last nights log files for zombies in the nightm while Netcheck.sh checks the local network for hosts and open ports.
+It was almost like Lumos check last nights log files for zombies in the night while Netcheck.sh checks the local network for hosts and open ports.

 ### Sravnit.py
 I'd been learning how to alter a log file directly to cover tracks.
 Being ruthlessly committed to defence, I wanted to create a script where we could compare two log files to check for deleted logs.

-### test tools
+### Test Tools
 test data and scripts that can be used to test the above tools.